-As discussed in Section 2, the transformation of the z-scores by the cumulative density function of the standard normal distribution in equation (2) reduces the effect of outlier data points making them closer to each other.
-In order to highlight as much as possible the differences between top performing systems in monolingual and bilingual tasks, in this case we compute the bilingual to monolingual ratios between top systems using the z-scores given by equation (1).
+As discussed in Section 2, the transformation of the z-scores by the cumulative density function of the standard normal distribution in Eq.
+(2) reduces the effect of outlier data points making them closer to each other.
+In order to highlight as much as possible the differences between top performing systems in monolingual and bilingual tasks, in this case we compute the bilingual to monolingual ratios between top systems using the z-scores given by Eq.
+(1).

-Figure 12 shows the ratio of the z-score MAP of the best bilingual system with respect to the best monolingual one for the same target language across different tasks and over several years.
+Fig. 12 shows the ratio of the z-score MAP of the best bilingual system with respect to the best monolingual one for the same target language across different tasks and over several years.

-A first insight from Figure 12 is the presence of several languages for which bilingual systems perform as good as or even quite better than the monolingual ones, as for example in the case of Bulgarian (about 130%), French (about 135%), German (between 135% and 170%), Italian (about 135%), Portuguese (about 140%), and Spanish (about 150%).
+A first insight from Fig. 12 is the presence of several languages for which bilingual systems perform as good as or even quite better than the monolingual ones, as for example in the case of Bulgarian (about 130%), French (about 135%), German (between 135% and 170%), Italian (about 135%), Portuguese (about 140%), and Spanish (about 150%).

-Moreover, we can see clear improvements over the years, for example Spanish spans from a ratio of about 50% in the Adhoc 2002 to a ration of about 150% in the Robust 2006, which means almost 3 times the initial performances.
-Other languages exhibit similar behavior: French started at a nearly 50% ratio in the Adhoc 2002 and climbed to slightly more than 120% in the Adhoc 2005 and about 135% in the TEL 2009, which means around 2.5 times the initial performances; Italian moved from about 40% in the Adhoc 2002 to around 135% the next year, with a more than 3-fold improvement; German progressed from 80% in
+Moreover, we can see clear improvements over the years, for example Spanish spans from a ratio of about 50% in the Adhoc 2002 to a ratio of about 150% in the Robust 2006, which means almost 3 times the initial performances.
+Other languages exhibit similar behavior: French started at a nearly 50% ratio in the Adhoc 2002 and climbed to slightly more than 120% in the Adhoc 2005 and about 135% in the TEL 2009, which means around 2.5 times the initial performances; Italian moved from about 40% in the Adhoc 2002 to around 135% the next year, with a more than 3-fold improvement; German progressed from 80% in GeoCLEF 2005 to 135% in GeoCLEF 2008 and almost 170% in TEL 2009, which is a 1.5-2-fold increase in the initial performances.